Importance Weighted Generative Networks

-Fig.~\ref{fig:mnist_sevens_data_sorted} shows 100 real images, sorted in terms of their predicted weights -- note that the majority have no horizontal bar.
-Fig.~\ref{fig:mnist_sevens_gens_sorted} shows 100 generated simulations, sorted in the same manner, clearly showing an increase in the number of horizontal-bar sevens.
-This qualitative result is supported by Fig.~\ref{fig:mnist_sevens_lines}, which shows the predicted weights for both real and simulated data.
+Fig.~\ref{fig:mnist_sevens_data_sorted} shows 64 real images, sorted in terms of their predicted weights -- note that the majority have no horizontal bar.
+Fig.~\ref{fig:mnist_sevens_gens_sorted} shows 64 generated simulations, sorted in the same manner, clearly showing an increase in the number of horizontal-bar sevens.

+To test the quantitative performance, we display and compare the empirical CDFs of weights from simulations, data, and importance duplicated data.
+For example, if a batch of data $[A, B, C]$ has weights $[1, 3, 2]$, this implies that we expected three times as many $B$-like points and two times as many $C$-like points as $A$-like points.
+A simulator that achieves this target produces simulations like $[A, B, B, B, C, C]$ with weights $[1, 3, 3, 3, 2, 2]$, equivalent to an importance duplication of data weights.
+Using importance duplicated weights as a theoretical target, we measure our model's performance by computing the Kolmogorov-Smirnov (KS) distance between CDFs of simulated and importance duplicated weights.
+Fig.~\ref{fig:mnist_sevens_lines} shows a small distributional distance between simulations and their theoretical target, with $d_{KS} = 0.03$, $p=0.457$.

-\section{Conclusions and future work}
+\section{Conclusions and Future Work}